sseemayer/hug_middleware_cors/README.md

   2. Start a hug server on port 8000 using: `hug -f server.py`
   3. Start a static http server on port 8080 using `python -m http.server 8080`
   4. Go to [http://localhost:8080](http://localhost:8080) to send a preflighted CORS request to the hug server.

-## Installation
-TODO: create a nice way of installing this.

 ## License
 MIT License